 The consuming organization is accountable for making their business needs clear and acting on the insights they are handed.
 That does not work in companies where the teams do not build trust by working together closely.

 That working relationship starts with executive sponsors.
 Clear expectations and clear goals lead to success with data science as it does with any other organization or initiative.
-Making data driven a priority your leadership team is vocal about gets the organization on board with the changes needed to make that a reality.
+When your leadership team gets vocal about data-driven priorities, the organization gets on board with the changes needed to make that a reality.